yomimono/autoci/README.md

 ## How do I use it?

-Command-line tools expose a `--help` option which is most likely to be up-to-date.
-The binaries which currently exist are:
+The top-level `autoci` command-line tool exposes a `--help` option which is most likely to be up-to-date.
+The subcommands which currently exist are:
-  * `autotravis` for automatically generating Travis CI configurations from opam files
+  * `travis` for automatically generating Travis CI configurations from opam files
-  * `autoappveyor` for automatically generating Appveyor configurations from opam files
+  * `appveyor` for automatically generating Appveyor configurations from opam files
-  * `travis-to-appveyor` for generating Appveyor configurations from Travis configurations
+  * `travis_to_appveyor` for generating Appveyor configurations from Travis configurations
   * `lint` for checking whether Travis CI configurations are sensible

 Both tools can take arguments for `opam` files and cloud CI configurations to consider; if those arguments are omitted, they will attempt to discover them in the current directory.
-For example, one might use `autotravis` to generate a Travis CI configuration for `autoci` itself:
+For example, one might use `autoci travis` to generate a Travis CI configuration for `autoci` itself:

 ```
-🐫  ~/autoci$ _build/default/src/autotravis.exe
+🐫  ~/autoci$ _build/default/src/autoci.exe travis
 language: c
 install: wget https://raw.githubusercontent.com/ocaml/ocaml-ci-scripts/master/.travis-docker.sh
 script: bash -ex .travis-docker.sh